Habsburg heritage, humanism and UNESCO World Heritage in Alsace

 Sélestat

 The growth and prosperity of this little town began even before the Habsburg era.
 In 1217, the Hohenstaufen Emperor Frederick II (1194-1250) granted Sélestat the status of a free imperial town (Reichsunmittelbarkeit).
-During this period, the construction of the Gothic church St George, located next to the beautiful Romanesque church Sainte-Foy, began.
+During this period, the construction of the Gothic church of Saint.
+Georges, situated adjacent to the beautiful Romanesque church of Sainte-Foy, commenced.

 Sélestat was one of the ten cities in Alsace of the Decapolis (which also includes Colmar, Mulhouse (Mülhausen), Hagenau, Wissembourg (Weissenburg), Obernai (Oberehnheim), Rosheim, Kaysersberg (Kaisersberg), Turckheim (Türkheim) and Munster (Münster).

-It was an alliance of the ten free imperial cities in Alsace.
+It was an alliance of the ten free imperial cities in the Alsace region.
 Strasbourg was also a free imperial city, but had an even higher status and was not part of this alliance (1354-1697).

 It was a (defensive) alliance and collaboration agreement à la the Eidgenossenschaft, which did, however, continue to exist.
-Mulhouse withdrew from the Decapolis as early as 1515 and became an associate member (zugewandter Ort) of the Swiss Confederation until 1798 and Napoleon’s annexation!
+Mulhouse withdrew from the Decapolis as early as 1515 and became an associate member (Zugewandter Ort) of the Swiss Confederation until 1798, when Napoleon annexed it.

-Under the Habsburgs, not only did the economic and religious boom begin from the 15th century onwards, but the cultural and scientific heyday also took off.
+Under the Habsburgs, not only did the economic and religious boom begin in the 15th century, but the cultural and scientific heyday also took off.

 The Latin school and humanism (l’humanisme rhénan) are famous.
 Even Erasmus dedicated a poem to it, ” The Eulogy on Sélestat” (1515).
 Beatus Rhenanus’s humanist library (1485-1547) has been a UNESCO World Heritage Site since 2011!
 However, France also acquired Sélestat in 1648.

-The Haute-Koenigsbourg castle near Sélestat stands at a solitary height of over 700 metres and dominates the surroundings.
-What the Roche towers are to Basel, Haute-Koenigsburg is to this region; its history is somewhat older.
+The Haute-Koenigsbourg castle, situated near Sélestat, stands at a lofty elevation of over 700 metres and dominates the surrounding area.
+What the Roche towers are to Basel, Haut-Koenigsburg is to this region; its history is somewhat older.

 The Hofenstaufer Emperor Frederick I, or Emperor Barbarossa (1119-1190), built the castle in 1147.
 Thereafter, the Habsburgs and their allies owned the castle until it was destroyed in the Thirty Years’ War and taken over by France in 1648.